Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Other useful options include
 -`-pn` will not ping- making the scan faster,
--`-sT` allows TCP full connect scan whcih is noisy and detectable- most hackers do not use it
+-`-sT` allows TCP full connect scan which is noisy and detectable- most hackers do not use it
 - `-sV` probes for service and version info.
 - `-sC` returns the default scripted scan- more results
 - `-oN` outputs results in a text file